rio-csharp/next-page-button/README.md

 1. Open any document
 2. Scroll to the bottom
 3. Use the navigation buttons to move between documents
-4. The page indicator shows your current position
+4. The page indicator shows your current position within the notebook

 **Button States:**
 -  **Active**: Blue buttons are clickable
--  **Disabled**: Gray buttons indicate first/last document
+-  **Disabled**: Gray buttons indicate first/last document in the notebook

+**Key Features:**
+- Each notebook has independent page numbering
+- When you drag a document to reorder, navigation updates automatically
+- Button width adapts to document content width (respects SiYuan's adaptive width setting)

-##  Real-time Updates
+##  Smart Updates

 The navigation automatically updates when you:
 - Create or delete documents
-- Move or rename documents
+- Move documents between folders
+- Rename documents
 - Reorder documents by dragging
+- Change adaptive width settings

 ##  Contributing